Orchid Leaves Turning Yellow and Wrinkled – Fix The Wrinkles!

 Orchids have sensitive roots, and their roots are vital for survival.
 All the essential nutrients, including water, pass through the roots before they reach the leaves or the other plant parts.

 At times, while transplanting, you may damage the roots, making it challenging for the plant to transport the water and nutrients across the plant.
-It makes orchid leaves yellow, irrespective of the care offered.
+It makes orchid leaves yellow, irrespective of the care you offer to orchids.

 2. Poor drainage in the pots